Cindywritescode/yogi-snap/README.md

 yarn i
 ```

-The dependency needs to link it locally
+The below dependency needs to link it locally
 ```bash
 yarn link @tensorflow-models/pose-detection
 ```